SciML/HighDimPDE.jl/docs/src/getting_started.md

 ## General workflow
 The general workflow for using `HighDimPDE.jl` is as follows:

-- Define a Partial Integro Differential Equation problem
+- Define a Partial Integro Differential Equation problem.
+Two problem types are available:
 ```@autodocs
 Modules = [HighDimPDE]
 Pages   = ["HighDimPDE.jl"]
 ```
 - Select a solver algorithm
-- Solve the problem
+- Solve the problem.

 ## Examples
 Let's illustrate that with some examples.